gajdulj/disaster_response/README.md

     `python run.py`

 3. Go to http://0.0.0.0:3001/

+## Further recommendations:
+To further improve the model, I recommend more data cleaning as well as adding word to vec feature embeddings.
+I would also try to reduce the class imbalance and see if it can improve the model performance.

 ## Credits:
 Thanks to Udacity and Figure Eight for providing the project idea and data to work with.